shreyghosh/shreyghosh/README.md

 I am currently working:

-🧬 On a computational biology project at the University of Calgary on squamous cell cancer data
+🧱 As a researcher for Illini Blockchain @ UIUC

+I have previous experience:

+👔 As a Software Development Intern @ Accolite Digital

 🧑‍💻 As a Full Stack Developer with a startup called Innovenium Technologies Inc.

-🏫 on the leadership teams as a Grade 12 student in my high schools Robotics Team, MUN Club and Investment Club

-I have previous experience in:

-🔬 A computational biology project at the University of Calgary where I created an ML pipeline to determine significantly interacting genes and pathways in cancer
+🔬 In a computational biology project at the University of Calgary where I created an ML pipeline to determine significantly interacting genes and pathways in cancer

 💻 Various school and personal programming projects